 We have developed a reputation for stable, principled direction thanks to leaders such as:

-Dr. Stephen J. Haines, Department Chair and Professor
+Stephen J. Haines, M.D., Professor and Department Head

-Dr. Matthew Hunt, Assistant Professor and Resident Program Director
+Matthew Hunt, M.D., Assistant Professor and Resident Program Director

 On average, we accept two new residents into the Neurosurgery Residency Program each year.
 Will one be you?